Frequently Asked Questions

 See Introduction to University records for further information.

 No. Records created during the course of conducting University business are University records and belong to the University.
-They should be managed in accordance with the records management policy and processes.
+They should be managed in accordance with the Records Management Policy (MPF1106).

 Everyone is.
 Each employee at the University has a role in creating, using, retrieving, and disposing of records.